dd9jn/rfc4880bis/crypto-refresh.md

 A keyholder Alice may wish to designate a third party to be able to revoke Alice's own key.

-The preferred way for her to do this is produce a specific Revocation Signature (signature types 0x20, 0x28, or 0x30) and distribute it securely to her preferred revoker who can hold it in escrow.
+The preferred way for her to do this is to produce a specific Revocation Signature (signature types 0x20, 0x28, or 0x30) and distribute it securely to her preferred revoker who can hold it in escrow.
 The preferred revoker can then publish the escrowed Revocation Signature at whatever time is deemed appropriate, rather than generating a revocation signature themselves.

 There are multiple advantages of using an escrowed Revocation Signature over the deprecated Revocation Key subpacket ({{revocation-key}}):